fogus/spiel/wurfelspiel/ozymandias/README.markdown

 > Of that colossal wreck, boundless and bare,
 > The lone and level sands stretch far away".

+*Ozymandias* has much in common with Rummy games.

 Setup of Ozymandias
 ===================

 *Ozymandias* requires a [Das Spiel](http://boardgamegeek.com/boardgame/2229/spiel) set, either the [KOSMOS](http://boardgamegeek.com/boardgameversion/28556/german-third-edition) or [ABACUSSPIELE](http://boardgamegeek.com/boardgamepublisher/29/abacusspiele) version would do.
-For a very quick game you could even use a [Spiel Mini](http://boardgamegeek.com/boardgame/110073/spiel-mini) set.
+For a very quick game you could even use a [Spiel Mini](http://boardgamegeek.com/boardgame/110073/spiel-mini) set, or only use a segment of the larger Spiel base.

-To set up the dice pyramid for play simply pour dice randomly onto the Spiel base
+To set up the dice pyramid for play simply pour dice randomly onto the Spiel base, layer upon layer using different colored dice.

 The rules of play are as follows.